 The Importance of Connecting Your Bank Account to QuickBooks

 One of the many benefits of QuickBooks Online is that you can save a lot of time by automatically downloading your banking transactions into QuickBooks instead of manually inputting each transaction.
 Most big banks allow you to quickly and easily connect to QuickBooks; some of the smaller banks and credit unions do not have that capability.

 A WORD OF CAUTION: If you don’t have a business bank account and are using a personal bank account, then I recommend setting up a separate bank account for your business as soon as possible.
 It is always best practice from an accounting and tax standpoint to keep business and personal activities separate.
 We recommend Chase for a low-cost, full-featured business checking account.
-New customers can qualify up to $300 in sign-up bonuses.
+New customers can qualify for a $200 sign-up bonus.